railwayapp/docs/src/docs/reference/databases.md

 title: Databases
 ---

-Railway's platform primitives enable you to build any type of database service your system requires.
+Railway can support any type of Database service required for an application stack.

+Databases can be deployed into a Railway project from a template, or by creating one through the service creation flow.

-## How Databases work in Railway
+## How Database Services work in Railway

-Whether you deploy from a template or build your own database service, the functionality is simple.

-### Docker Images
-We deploy a Docker image containing the necessary binaries to run the database service.

-We can build your Docker image based on a [Dockerfile](/reference/dockerfiles) that you create, or we can deploy an image directly from <a href="https://hub.docker.com/" target="_blank">Docker Hub</a> or <a href="https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-container-registry" target="_blank">GitHub Container Registry</a>.
+Below are the core concepts to understand when working with databases in Railway.

+#### Services
+Railway services are containers deployed from a Docker Image or code repository, usually with environment variables defined within the service configuration to control the behavior of the service.

-### Volumes
+#### Volumes

-If you mount a [volume](/reference/volumes) to your service, your database will be persisted between redeploys of the Docker image.
+When deploying a database service, data can be persisted between rebuilds of the container by attaching a Volume to the service.

-### TCP Proxy
+#### TCP Proxy

-If you need to be able to access your database over the public internet, you can use [TCP Proxy](/reference/tcp-proxy) to proxy the traffic to the apporpriate port.
+To access a database service from outside the private network of a particular project, proxy traffic to the exposed TCP port by enabling TCP Proxy on the service.

-## Railway-provided Database Templates
+## Database Templates

+Many database templates are available to Railway users, which ease the process of deploying a database service.

+### Railway-provided Templates

-Railway provides four, one-click templates that provision some of the most popular databases out there, which deploy with a helpful [Database View](/how-to/use-the-database-view).
+Railway provides several templates to provision some of the most popular databases out there.
+They also deploy with a helpful [Database View](/how-to/use-the-database-view).

-Explore the guides in the How To section for information on how to use these templates:
+Explore the guides in the How To section for information on how to use these templates -
 - [PostgreSQL](/how-to/postgresql)
 - [MySQL](/how-to/mysql)
 - [MongoDB](/how-to/mongodb)
 - [Redis](/how-to/redis)

-## Template Marketplace
+### Template Marketplace

 Our <a href="https://railway.app/templates" target="_blank">Template Marketplace</a> includes many solutions for database services.

-Here are some suggestions to check out -
+Here are some examples -
 - [Minio](https://railway.app/template/SMKOEA)
 - [ClickHouse](https://railway.app/template/clickhouse)
 - [Dragonfly](https://railway.app/template/dragonfly)
 - [Chroma](https://railway.app/template/tifygm)

+## Support

+Explore the [Use Database Services](/how-to/use-database-services) guide section for more information on how to get started using databases in Railway.